project-anubis/.github/profile/README.md

 # Anubis

-This was created to improove ultimate enviroment for occurrence of technomancers and for my own convenience while I work.
+This was created to improove ultimate enviroment for occurrence of technomancers.
+It becomes something diffrent, something more...

 <!--